The Jolson Story: Reception

+Critical

 "This is a show!
 And what a show it proves to be.
 The reviewer has his hands full trying to cover even the highlights within the space afforded," enthused Showmen's Trade Review; "Parks is a tremendously effective actor in this role.
 He must have worked almost endlessly to effect so perfectly the Jolson speech and the Jolson mannerism (in minute detail) in putting over the songs."
 Ray Lanning of Motion Picture Herald agreed: "Now here is the way to produce a musical biography.
 The Jolson Story is a show that can't miss.
 The music will have you humming and remembering, the acting will please you, you'll admire the production and the carefully done and subdued coloring.
 It's a special kind of picture with the widest kind of appeal."
 Box Office Digest registered amazement: "We didn't believe it possible that the Jolson magic -- as Jolson, and not a character of the stage and screen -- could be brought to pulsating life.
 Columbia has done it.
 It is a humdinger of a picture.
 The outstanding facet of The Jolson Story is one Larry Parks.
 Jolson's voice on the soundtrack supplies some 15 of his most memorable songs.
 From there on this youngster Larry Parks takes up the chore of giving us Jolson physically.
 The result is uncanny and impressive.
 Before the end the stuttering critics were wondering whether Jolson could have played Jolson as well.
 That's sumpin.
 Reliable Scotty Beckett qualifies for a junior-grade Academy bid as the boyhood Jolson."

 Arthur Beach of the National Board of Review cautioned readers that the story was heavily fictionalized: "In spite of these hazards The Jolson Story fares much better that other recent biographies on celluloid.
 It does reflect the spirit of his time, his flamboyant personality, and the showmanship that captured the applause of his generation.
 In doing this the picture, for all its sugar and spice, its amiable judgments, its facile mixture of the true, the near-true, and the frankly invented, creates a colorful, song-crammed panorama of show business.
 Larry Parks is a prettier Al than Al. He is also an astonishingly capable mimic.
 Mr. Parks's skill and the magic of movie technique have made possible an astounding fusion of two people to create a memorable portrait.
 Even Al Jolson should be pleased with The Jolson Story."

+Box office

+The film was an outstanding financial success making an estimated $8 million in the United States and Canada ($133 million in 2026 dollars), and an additional $5 million ($83 million in 2026) worldwide.
+This made it the most popular film in the history of Columbia and one of the most popular of all time.